39 North Street and 1 Tanner Row

-1 Tanner Row is a historic building in the city centre of York, in England.

-The building was originally constructed in the late 15th century, as a Wealden hall house, which by the date was a common design in South East England, but rare in York.
-No. 1 Tanner Row and the Wealden Hall, also in the city, are the two northernmost surviving examples of Wealden halls.
-As built, it had a large open hall, with a two-storey block on the east, and another to the west which could not be accessed from the hall.
+39 North Street and 1 Tanner Row form a single historic building in the city centre of York, England.
+Originally constructed in the late 15th century as a Wealden hall house, a form common in South East England, but rare in York, it is one of the two northernmost surviving examples of the type, alongside the Wealden Hall on Goodramgate.
+As built, it had a large open hall, with a two-storey block on the east and another to the west which could not be accessed from the hall.